 top of page

 My name is Larry Stephan Ortiz.
-An El Paso native, my experiences are shaped by this border town.
-In 15 minutes I am either in Fort Bliss, or in the city of Juarez in Mexico.
+An El Paso native, my experiences in my life have been shaped by this border town.
+15 minutes North and I am in Fort Bliss, heading south I find myself in the city of Juarez, Mexico.
+A being with two identities.
 I am a proud American citizen, but I carry the color of my heritage in my personality and work.
-In all reality, I am a person who performed as an actor and found technical theatre.
-I worked as an event technician at my high school and was one of two student employees in all El Paso.
-While loving to perform, in college I have decided to focus most of my attention to technical theatre.
-I have a concentration in lighting and focus most of my time to both light and sound.
-I have helped load in, circuit, and focus several shows.
-With professional theatre work and with years of construction experience I am no stranger to hard work.
+In all reality, I am a person who performed as an actor all the way up through undergrad and found a love for technical theatre and lighting design.
 I love theatre; I love to put on a beautiful display of art and to entertain an audience.
 My passion has always carried me throughout my entire life.
 There is no greater field to work in my opinion.
-The combination of fun and excitement you experience in a theatre is only matched by the joy experienced by an audience who connects to a project you work on.
-Over the past year, especially after interning outside of El Paso, I have come to realize the importance of being a Hispanic artist in the theatre industry.
+The combination of fun and excitement you experience in theatre is only matched by the joy experienced by an audience who connects to a project you have work on.
+After traveling across the United States I have come to realize the importance of being a Hispanic artist in the industry.
 There is a stark difference between the theatre that I have become accustomed to in El Paso versus the remainder of the United States.
-I am a minority in the United States and that became ever so apparent on my travels.
-The outreach to minority communities is not impacting the demographics of the theatre industry.
-There is a certain level of accessibility for people of color that I believe me and other similar minded individuals could spearhead.
-I am a part of a new generation of artists that can and will change the industry.
+I am a minority with a majority group outlook on life in the United States and that became ever so apparent on my travels.
+I am a part of a new generation of latin designers who take pride in their color and look to bring a new perspective to the culture of theatre making.

 bottom of page